ketanbhatt/sketch-a-wish/README.md

 ##To Do:
-    + Enable static files in development server
-    + Enable temperory wishes
+    + Make get_wish form show random wishes
     + Enable Static files on production server
     + Handle media on production server
     + Take care of location of users